ozrbrko/ozrbrko/README.md

 👨🏻‍💻 Firebase, MVVM, Mobx, BLOC, Http, Dio, Clean Code..
 I know more than what can be learned from a training series.

-⚡️ Fun fact: I love animals, coding, and traveling.
+⚡️ Fun fact: I love philosophy, coding, and traveling.

 ## Contact